amirulmukmin3007/soleh/README.md

 - Highlights current prayer time
 - Changeable card background based on time

+6/8/2024
+- Added map to populate markers on Mosques locations.
+(Currently only available for Wilayah Persekutuan area)
+- Able to redirect to Google Maps or Waze to quickly locate the distance between user's current location and the designated Mosque.

 ## Upcoming Updates
-- Integration with Leaflet to cluster nearby Mosque/Surau.
-Able to navigate through these places and redirect to Google Maps or Waze.
+- Applying Islamic Calendar countdown
-- Apply Weather feature to determine current forecast
+- Applying Weather feature to determine current forecast
+- Adding more Mosques location in Malaysia.
+(Will continue with Selangor soon)